ov-studio/Vital.site/readme.md

 ## Overview

-Vital.site is the documentation and resource hub for Vital.sandbox.
-It covers API references, scripting guides, the community vault, and the live server masterlist.
+The official documentation and resource hub for Vital.sandbox.

+Vital.site covers the full API reference, scripting guides, the community vault, and the live server masterlist — everything needed to build with the sandbox from day one.

 ## Getting Started